RaphaelaHeil/shell-novice/_episodes/02-filedir.md

 and directories (also called 'folders'), which hold files or other directories.

-Several commands are frequently used to create, inspect, rename, and delete files and directories.
-To start exploring them, we'll go to our open shell window.

 First, let's find out where we are by running a command called `pwd` (which stands for 'print working directory').
 Directories are like *places* — at any time